Far Cry 6: Setting, themes and influences

+Casting and characters

 Word of a new Far Cry game was teased in early July 2020, as actor Giancarlo Esposito has mentioned he had recently taken part in a "huge video game", including voice work and motion capture.
-Shortly after this, rumored leaks of Far Cry 6's existence appeared, including screens that showed a character resembling Esposito.
-Ubisoft affirmed the game's existence a few days ahead of the full announcement through social media, and fully revealed the game on July 12, 2020, during their Ubisoft Forward online event.
+Shortly after this, rumoured leaks of Far Cry 6's existence appeared, including screens that showed a character resembling Esposito.

-Additionally, Anthony Gonzalez voices and provides the character model and motion capture for Diego.
+Anthony Gonzalez voices and provides the character model and motion capture for Diego.
 Esposito and Gonzalez had done the motion-capture and voice work for the game's trailer before shooting any of the footage for the game's narrative, as this gave the developers the time to create the character models for the game itself.
-For Esposito, he had been interested in the motion capture facets of the role, as he had done some for the canceled Mouse Guard film and was interested in doing more, as well as his interest in the type of character that Ubisoft had created for him.
+For Esposito, he had been interested in the motion capture facets of the role, as he had done some for the cancelled Mouse Guard film and was interested in doing more, as well as his interest in the type of character that Ubisoft had created for him.
 Khavari said they had provided Esposito background material to help prepare before recording for the game, and upon these sessions, he found that Esposito had "done so much research already based on the material that we sent him.
 He brings an amazing empathy to his characters, and he brought that same empathy to Antón that I wasn't expecting."

-Pedro Bromfman composed the music for the game.
-The game runs on the Dunia 2 engine, with new features such as ray tracing support on the PC version and support for AMD's open source variable resolution technology, FidelityFX.
+Music

+Pedro Bromfman composed the score for the game.
+The game's score consists of music that blends different elements, such as mixing Latin and Caribbean music.
+It also includes the use of a lot of Caribbean percussion.
+Regarding this, Bromfman stated, "It's a very unique score."
+Flamenco guitar, Cuban Tres, and Bolivian ronroco were used to accentuate the oppressive and somber narrative of the game.